Zscaler Blog

 Let's take a look at what we've been seeing in the Zscaler Cloud when it comes to the NanoCore RAT.

-Typically, NanoCore payloads are hosted on a compromised site, such as the one shown in Figure 2.
+Typically, NanoCore payloads are hosted on a compromised site.

 Technical Analysis